 2. When will we know who is running for president?

-3. Are there prop bets during the presidential campaign?
+3. Are there political prop bets during the Presidential campaign?

-4. Are there any betting odds currently available for the presidential elections?
+4. Are there any betting odds currently available for the 2020 Presidential election?